microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/nrkernel/README.md

 ## Extraction Notes

-- All 204 non-trivial proof/exec functions extracted
+- Most functions from `spec_t::mmu::rl3` excluded due to verus --log-all issues encountered during our benchmark extraction.
+We may work on this later.

-- Uses `--cfg feature="impl"` for verification
+## Acknowledgement

-- Most functions from `spec_t::mmu::rl3` excluded (log-all issues)
+Many thanks to the original authors of NRKernel.